 Any Shiva mantra in Sanskrit can be recited in peaceful contemplation, as well as in powerful, aggressive rhythms.

-The mantras we record at Mahakatha are more for deep immersion with oneself.
+The mantras we record at Mahakatha are more for deep immersion in oneself.
 The mantra does not overpower your mind.
-In fact, it is a catalyst to the intention that you want for your mantra meditation.
+In fact, it is a catalyst for the intention that you want for your mantra meditation.

 Let's look at some of the healing mantras of Shiva.

 Shivashtakam – Shiva Salutations for Peace Of Mind

 This mantra is a humble call for the blessings of Shiva.
 The mantra is said to be worded artfully by Sri Adi Shankaracharya, the ancient scholar, in order to tune into his infinite peace and strength.

 The eight verses are eight salutations to Shiva, each describing features of his divine being and his powers to rid the world of every obstacle and suffering.

 It is said that the best time to recite the Shivashtakam or meditate to is early morning.